 Celebrity jeweler Kyle Chan loves the idea of tanzanite or colored gemstone engagement rings because they're more in line with modern values—and modern economic realities.
 “The colored stone trend is good because you don’t have to spend an arm and a leg,” he adds.
 “You can put that money to better use, like buying a house or a car.”

 Kyle Chan is a Los Angeles-based fine jeweler.
 His designs have been worn by celebrities such as Miley Cyrus, Beyonce, Lady Gaga, and Carrie Underwood.
 His jewelry was also featured in the 2016 film La La Land.

 Here's everything you need to know about tanzanite engagement rings.

 Tanzanite stones are known for their “fire" or sparkle.
 The highest quality tanzanites have a deep, even hue that can range from a royal blue tinged with violet to a brilliant violet.
 At smaller carat sizes, tanzanite is generally more affordable than the similarly-hued sapphire (as well as diamonds and other precious gemstones), but it still offers the same rarity and reflective characteristics that make an engagement ring feel special.
 Tanzanite is also a softer stone on the Mohs scale (it ranks in between 6.5 and 7, whereas diamonds are a 10), so it’s important to protect tanzanite jewelry when traveling.
 Failing to do so could scratch or damage your stone.

 What to Look for in a Tanzanite Ring

-As with all translucent gemstones, you want to be sure your tanzanite is free of inclusions within the stone, and that the corners are not chipped or fractured.
+• What should I check concerning a tanzanite stone’s color?
 You’ll also want to check that the color is even throughout.
 For an easy test, Chan recommends turning the stone upside down and putting it against a white piece of paper.

 How to Care For Your Tanzanite Ring